msmachadodossantos/asanoba/project_docs/business/feasibility/FEASIBILITY_STUDY_REPORT.md

 ### Budgetary Constraints

-> Clearly state the budgetary limitations of this being a personal side project.
-This will influence the scope and timeline of the development.

 The proposed Learning Management System (LMS) is being developed as a personal, open-source side project, undertaken without institutional funding or external financial backing.
 As such, the project is subject to significant budgetary limitations, the most critical of which is the absence of dedicated financial resources to support full-time development, paid contributors, or commercial-grade infrastructure.

 This constraint directly impacts two key areas: